 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

-Edward Morgan Forster was born in London in 1879, attended Tonbridge School as a day boy, and went on to King’s College, Cambridge, in 1897.
-With King’s he had a lifelong connection and was elected to an Honorary Fellowship in… More about E. M. Forster
+E. M. Forster (1879–1970) was born Edward Morgan Forster in London.
+He attended Tonbridge School as a day boy and went on to King’s College, Cambridge, in 1897.
+With King’s he had a lifelong connection and was elected to an Honorary… More about E. M. Forster

 Paperback | $16.00